 Meniere's Disease:The dizziness with Meniere's disease is typically described as moderately severe spinning usually preceded by hearing loss, ringing, and ear pressure on only one side without any association with position changes.
 The dizziness can occur at any time at random and usually lasts anywhere from a few hours to days.
 Rarely lasts more than one week.
 Hearing loss that fluctuates occur baseline with or without dizziness.
 Workup includes audiogram, ENG, VEMP, allergy testing, and possibly MRI scan.
 Treatment is dietary changes first with elimination of salt, caffiene, and alcohol.
 If this fails, a diuretic is started.
 In some Meniere's disease patients, aggressive allergy management which may include even allergy shots (if testing positive) are found to be quite beneficial.
 Food allergies has also been found to be an important trigger (IgE and/or IgG) which can be treated with dietary modification.
 If conservative treatment fails, endolymphatic shunt surgery can be considered.
 If that fails, vestibular nerve ablation.
 Click here to read more about Meniere's Disease.

 BPPV: Dizziness described as Moderate to SEVERE spinning that lasts from a few seconds to minutes.
 Never more than 15 minutes.
 Usually occurs with a head position change (ie, rolling in bed, turning to look behind you, etc).
 Workup includes audiogram and Dix-Hallpike maneuver.
 Treatment with Epley maneuvers is curative (generally).
 Click here to read more about BPPV.

 Labyrinthitis: Also known as "inner ear infection," the dizziness is described as moderately severe spinning lasting several weeks to even months.
 Usually associated with hearing loss and ringing, though not always.
 Workup includes audiogram, MRI, and ENG.
-Treatment is usually high-dose steroids.
+Treatment is usually high-dose steroids and home vestibular exercises.

 Migrainous Vertigo: Dizziness described as moderately severe spinning with severe headaches lasting several hours to weeks.
 Associated with light and noise sensitivity.
 Hearing not usually affected, though noises may seem "louder" than normal.
 Treatment is a neurology referral.